PowerShell/EditorSyntax/README.md

     npm run build-grammar
     ```

-3. The .json file will be generated in `./syntaxes/` at the root of the project.
-You will need to copy it in to VS Code manually.
+3. The .json file will be generated in `./grammars/` at the root of the project.

-    1. Locate the VS Code installation directory and navigate to to `resources/app/extensions/powershell/syntaxes`

-    2. Rename `powershell.tmLanguage.json` to `powershell.tmLanguage.json_default`

-    3. Copy `powershell.tmLanguage.json` from `./syntaxes/` within the project folder to where you just renamed the file under VS Code's path.

-4. If VS Code is already running you will need to run "Reload Window" from the command pallete.
+### Test (Atom cli)

+1. Build the grammar file using the above steps.

+3. Use the Atom cli command for your os (atom.cmd or atom.sh) to run the tests from the root of the EditorSystax project folder.

+    ```
+    atom --test spec
+    ```

 ## Contributing